 New users don’t have access to anything that is access controlled until specifically given access.

 We think this implementation covers two important bases: First, that we don’t impose extra UI noise into the app, and second: we don’t turn away people for whom Bugrocket would otherwise be a great fit.

 This feature was released in secret a while ago so we could approach individual customers and gather feedback.
 Does it cover your use-case?
-Let us know in the comments or using the 'feedback' tab at the top of the application.
+Let us know by sending us an email or using the ‘feedback’ tab at the top of the application.